 Built with LiveKit SFU

 LiveKit Cloud builds on our open-source SFU.
-This means it supports the exact same client and server APIs as the open-source stack.
+This means it supports the exact same SDKs and APIs as the open-source stack.

 Maintaining compatibility with LiveKit's Open Source stack (OSS) is important to us.
 We didn't want any developer locked into using Cloud, or needing to integrate a different set of features, APIs or SDKs for their applications to work with it.
 Our design goal: a developer should be able to switch between Cloud or self-hosted without changing a line of code.